Finomial/AzureBootcamp2018/README.md

 Ans - You should be reporting at the venue sharp by 9:00 am.
 Here's the direction to the venue - https://goo.gl/maps/Zs97wxnTkqz

 Q2 - My friend hasn't registered for the event but is interested to come?
 Ans - Registrations are full now but we've opened up a wait-list.
-Partcipants registering now will receive a confirmation email based on avaialbility.
+Partcipants registering now will receive a confirmation email based on availability.

 Q3 - Is it mandatory to bring a laptop?
 Ans - Though it's not mandatory to carry a laptop but we advise you to carry one.
 You could also share one with another partcipant during the hands-on labs.